Theatre

 Andrew Lloyd Webber’s classic doesn’t scream ‘faithful, historically-accurate retelling’, and that’s because it isn’t.
 But the story is partly inspired by real events at the Paris Opera House which found their way into Gaston Leroux’s original novel – including the fall of that huge chandelier.
 If you fancy dipping your toe into something historical without sacrificing any West End magic, this one’s for you.
 The Phantom Of The Opera has been running at His Majesty’s Theatre since 1986 and is considered a true West End staple.

-Tina: The Tina Turner Musical
+Sinatra The Musical

 Titanique

 Based on the 1997 film, which is in turn based on the true story of the unsinkable Titanic, Titanique offers a version of Jack and Rose’s story with a lot more Céline Dion.
-Featuring songs from the powerhouse vocalist’s discography, this promises to merge history, romance and absolute insanity.
+Featuring songs from the powerhouse vocalist’s discography, it promises to merge history, romance and absolute insanity.

 Find more West End plays and musicals here.